YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -RESUME
 ~~~~~~~~~

-For an interrupted REORG operation, -RESUME allows the user to resume the REORG operation from the point where the operation stopped.
+For an interrupted REORG operation, RESUME allows the user to resume the REORG operation from the point where the operation stopped.
 REORG stores the last key value in the database file header.
 The format of the RESUME qualifier is:

 .. code-block:: none